Doctor of Psychology in Clinical Psychology

 Integration of Psychology and Theology

 No other PsyD program does integration like Fuller.
-Our PsyD program features theology classes taught by world-class theologians from Fuller’s School of Theology.
+Our PsyD program features theology classes taught by world-class theologians from Fuller’s School of Mission and Theology.
 You will also learn how to integrate your theology with psychology through courses and training led by experts in integrative thought and practice.

 You May Also Be Interested In